Kindergarten Class Page

 (These games can also be modified to use for letters, sounds and sight words.)

-Reading: We have finished meeting all the Letterland characters.
-Now we will be using the sounds they make to make, read, and write words.
+We will be using letter sounds to read and write words.
 The students really enjoy these two videos:

-Writing: The students are writing everyday!
-We will be using a combination of drawing, dictating, and writing to narrate a single event or several loosely linked events, tell about the events in the order in which they occurred, and provide a reaction to what happened.
-(W.K.3.) *We encourage students to "stretch out" the words (say them slowly) and write down any sounds they hear, especially the first and last sounds in the word.
+Writing: The students are writing everyday! *Every Monday we write about something fun we did over the weekend.
+This week we will use drawing, dictating, and writing to write an informative book.
+Our first book will be about the red-eyed tree frog. *We encourage students to "stretch out" the words (say them slowly) and write down any sounds they hear, especially the first and last sounds in the word.
 Incorrect spelling is okay now.
-Celebrate all attempts at writing!:)
+Celebrate all attempts at writing when your child practices writing at home! :)

 We want to see: